 2. Set a workable household budget- Budget is an estimation of your income and expenses over a specified period of time, say a week or a month.
 Have a household budget in place to keep your expenses in check and to make sure that you save at least a certain amount every month to help support your future needs.
+I use a proper Expense Tracker and a Savings Tracker to keep my finances in check.
 Your budget shouldn’t be too rigid to follow but should be workable enough to include all your necessary expenses like groceries, utilities, etc. Having a budget is only effective if you follow it up on a regular basis and make changes when needed.

 3. Cultivate a frugal lifestyle- Cultivating a frugal lifestyle should not be misunderstood as living cheap.
 A frugal lifestyle is anything that helps you save money by making small changes in your spending habits.
 Here are some of the most effective frugal living tips that can help you save money in no time:

 - Pay your bills on time to avoid any late fees.